- Car insurance calculator for teens

 Even before your teen begins to drive, it’s helpful to call your insurance agent or company representative to get an estimate of how much the insurance will cost.

-It also can be helpful to shop around and gather a number of quotes for insuring your teen.
+You should shop around and gather a number of quotes for insuring your teen.
 Each insurance company has its own method of pricing policies for teens, and it is likely that some insurers will charge more than others.

 Because teens are inexperienced, they are at higher risk of getting into an accident.
 In a worst-case scenario, they could be responsible for a serious collision.
 That means you might want to consider increasing your liability insurance limits.